Which three roles do you particularly appreciate?

 She concluded the 2023/24 season as a guest soloist with Hector Berlioz' “Le spectre de la rose” and the Hamburg Philharmonic State Orchestra under the direction of Simon Hewett in the Nijinsky Gala XLIX to mark the farewell of ballet director and chief choreographer John Neumeier.

 In the 2024/2025 season, Annelie Sophie has already appeared as Prince Orlofsky under conductor Marc Minkowski and the Musiciens de Louvre in a concert performance of ‘Die Fledermaus’ at Musikfest Bremen.
+She will also be performing as Prince Orlofsky with Minkowski at the Gran Teatro del Liceu Barcelona.

 In Vienna, she will make her role debut as Carmen and as Anna Mahler in the world premiere of Ella Milch-Sheriff's new opera Alma, dedicated to Alma Mahler-Werfel, conducted by Omer Meir-Wellber.
 She will also appear as Cherubino in a new production of Le Nozze di Figaro directed by Lotte de Beer and conducted by Ben Glassberg.